halo/LinkLiar/README.md

 * When your Wi-Fi (aka Airport) is turned off, you cannot change its MAC address.
 You need to turn it on first.
 * If you change a MAC address while the interface is connected, you will briefly loose connection.
+* If you rapidly close and open your MacBook, the MAC address may change while the Wi-Fi connection remains and you loose the connection.

 ## Troubleshooting